troclaux/notes/aws.md

 - uses Automatic Speech Recognition (ASR) to convert speech to text
 - uses natural language understanding to recognize the intent of text, callers

+## License Manager

+> helps you manage software licenses from vendors like Microsoft, Oracle, IBM across aws and on-premises environments

 ## Lightsail